fleckenstein-m/FINC672-SP2026/content/_index.md

 ## Course Description

-This course provides an overview of empirical research in finance, with an emphasis on modern data-driven methods.
+This course provides an overview of empirical research in finance.
 The course is organized into two parts.
-In the first part, students build foundational programming and data science skills in Python, with a practical focus on collecting, cleaning, transforming, and analyzing large financial datasets—skills that are increasingly essential in the era of big data and financial technology (FinTech).
+In the first part, students build foundational programming and data science skills in Python, with a practical focus on collecting, cleaning, transforming, and analyzing financial datasets.
-In the second part, students study widely used, state-of-the-art statistical methods in empirical asset pricing.
+These skills are increasingly essential in the era of big data and FinTech.
+In the second part, students study widely used, state-of-the-art statistical methods in empirical asset pricing and machine learning.
 Throughout the course, students apply programming tools and statistical techniques to real-world research questions in equity, derivatives, and fixed-income markets.